 Few magazines in the world are as revered as National Geographic.
-For 130 years its breathtaking photography and groundbreaking narratives have helped readers discover the world through its pages.
-While the brand has evolved with a changing industry—building a thriving television network, books, and kids divisions, travel business, and social media audience (nearly 100 million Instagram followers and counting)— the magazine itself hadn’t undergone a significant redesign for two decades.
+For 130 years, its breathtaking photography and groundbreaking narratives have helped readers discover the world through its pages.
+While the brand has evolved with a changing industry—building a thriving television network, books, kids divisions, travel business, and social media audience (over 100 million Instagram followers and counting)—the magazine itself hadn’t undergone a significant redesign for two decades.

 In the fall of 2017, Godfrey Dadich Partners took on the task of reimagining this iconic publication with a design that would embolden every page of the magazine.
 The firm first worked with key members of National Geographic’s staff to identify the core values that should define the publication: arresting, pioneering, illuminating.
 This would direct a complete makeover, from the magazine’s nameplate to its typefaces to its grid structure, and those values needed to drive every editorial and art decision.